 Mythical theories for the origin of Ogham also appear in texts from the eleventh to fifteenth centuries.
 The eleventh century Lebor Gabala Erenn tells that Ogham was invented soon after the fall of the tower of Babel, as does the fifteenth century Auraicept na n-eces text.
 The Book of Babymote also includes ninty-two recorded secret modes of writing Ogham written in 1390-91.

+Ogham writing on standing stone, seen on the right-hand side of the picture.
 One of the stranger ancient scripts one might come across, Ogham is also known as the ‘Celtic Tree Alphabet’.
 Estimated to have been used from the fourth to the tenth century AD it is believed to have been possibly named after the Irish god Ogma but this is debated widely.
 Ogham actually refers to the characters themselves, the script as a whole is more appropriately named Beith-luis-nin after the order of alphabet letters BLFSN.
-(Imagem originalmente publicada na página de Ireland Alive- History Landscape Culture And The Irish Today: )
+(Imagem originalmente publicada na página de Ireland Alive- History Landscape Culture And The Irish Today: ) |

 BIBLIOGRAPHY